JamesMowatt/diary/README.md

 # diary
-An class for create timeline diaries
+An class for creating timeline diaries